 About the QNWA network

+We recognise good practice and high-quality care whilst supporting services to identify and address areas for improvement.
 We adopt a multi-disciplinary approach to quality improvement, with a key component of our work being the sharing of best practice through the facilitation of peer-review visits.
+The model is one of engagement and reflection rather than inspection.

 Both the accreditation and developmental membership assures staff, patients, carers, commissioners and regulators of the quality of the service being provided.
 Accreditation also provides a platform for recognition for wards and units.